timmyfaraday/MultiStateSystems.jl/docs/src/network.md

 ## Introduction

-In its essence, a network (abbr: ntw) is a collection of sources, components and users mapped onto a [multigraph](https://en.wikipedia.org/wiki/Multigraph).
+In its essence, a network (abbr: ntw) is a collection of sources, components and users mapped onto a directed [multigraph](https://en.wikipedia.org/wiki/Multigraph).

 Any network has eight attributes:
-1. a multigraph `ntw.graph::Multigraph`
+1. a multigraph `ntw.graph::DiMultigraph`
 2. network properties `ntw.props::PropDict`
 3. components `ntw.cmp::Vector{PropDict}`
 4. sources `ntw.src::Vector{PropDict}`